tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 manipulating MetaModes, but will cause the XRandR and XF86VidMode visible refresh rate to be accurate.

-> No screens found on a laptop / NVIDIA Optimus
+> No screens found on a laptop/NVIDIA Optimus

 On a laptop, if the NVIDIA driver cannot find any screens, you may have an NVIDIA Optimus setup : an Intel chipset connected to the screen and the video outputs, and a NVIDIA card that does all the hard work and writes to the chipset's video memory.

-Check if

-    lspci | grep VGA

-outputs something similar to
+Check if $ lspci | grep VGA outputs something similar to:

     00:02.0 VGA compatible controller: Intel Corporation Core Processor Integrated Graphics Controller (rev 02) 01:00.0 VGA compatible controller: nVidia Corporation Device 0df4 (rev a1)

-NVIDIA has announced plans to support Optimus in their Linux drivers at some point in the future.
+NVIDIA drivers now offer Optimus support since 319.12 Beta [[3]] with kernels above and including 3.9.

-You need to install the Intel driver to handle the screens, then if you want 3D software you should run them through Bumblebee to tell them to use the NVIDIA card.
+Another solution is to install the Intel driver to handle the screens, then if you want 3D software you should run them through Bumblebee to tell them to use the NVIDIA card.

 Possible Workaround

-On my Lenovo W520 with a Quadro 1000M and Nvidia Optimus, I entered the BIOS and changed my default graphics setting from 'Optimus' to 'Discrete' and the pacman Nvidia drivers(295.20-1 at time of writing) recognized the screens.
+Enter the BIOS and changed the default graphics setting from 'Optimus' to 'Discrete' and the install NVIDIA drivers (295.20-1 at time of writing) recognized the screens.

 Steps:

-    -Enter BIOS
-    -Find Graphics Settings(For me it's in the Config Tab, then Display submenu) -Change 'Graphics Device' to 'Discrete Graphics'(Disables Intel integrated graphics) -Change OS Detection for Nvidia Optimus to 'Disabled' -Save and Exit
+1. Enter BIOS.
+2. Find Graphics Settings (should be in tab Config > Display).
+3. Change 'Graphics Device' to 'Discrete Graphics' (Disables Intel integrated graphics).
+4. Change OS Detection for Nvidia Optimus to "Disabled".
+5. Save and exit.

+Tested on a Lenovo W520 with a Quadro 1000M and Nvidia Optimus

 > Screen(s) found, but none have a usable configuration